Finding a Work-Study Job

 Depending on your previous work experience and how much effort you invest in your search, you may be able to find a job related to your academic and career goals.
 A job that isn’t related to your field of study can still provide valuable experience and a better understanding of workplace dynamics, so keep an open mind.

 And remember: Many supervisors are open to expanding a routine job into new responsibilities.
 The more initiative you demonstrate, the more likely your supervisor will be to assign you higher-level tasks and/or promote you.

 Students who have been awarded Work-Study may access the Work-Study Job Directory on the Student Link.

 Contact listed employers to learn more about posted positions or to set up interviews.
 Introduce yourself as a Work-Study student, and write e-mails with the same formality you would use for a business letter.
 If you don’t hear back, it may be appropriate to follow up, to be sure that your original inquiry was received.

-If you need further assistance in your job search, contact the Work-Study Manager.
+If you need further assistance in your job search, contact Student Employment Services.